CodePushGo/website/src/content/blog/en/how-to-add-geolocation-targeting-to-ota-updates.md

     -   Increase the accuracy of targeting using GPS or IP-based methods.
 -   **What You Need to Get Started:**

-    -   A [Capacitor](https://capacitorjs.com/) app with web and native functionality.
+    -   A [React Native](https://capacitorjs.com/) app with web and native functionality.
     -   Location plugins like `@capacitor/geolocation` for tracking.
     -   An OTA platform like [CodePushGo](https://capgo.app/) that supports geolocation targeting.
 -   **How It Works:**